MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > ![](media/search-measures.png "Search measures")

 First, you should decide whether to:
-  - Save your measure as an attribute within one of your existing entities.
+  - Save your measure as an attribute within the Customer Profile entity created during the data configuration process.
 Then you should choose the **Profile Attribute** option.
   - Or, create a new entity around your measure.

 Second, if decided to save the measure as a new entity, you should also decide whether to: